maitrungduc1410/react-native-zalo-kit/README.md

 ZaloKit.login()
 ...
 ```
-Or you can just import the module you need like:
+Or you can just import modules you need like:
 ```js
 import { login } from 'react-native-zalo-kit'